codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/codecov-testing.md

 * A testing tool added to your project that produces coverage reports

 Note that reports should ideally be written in .json, .xml, or txt.
 To be sure, please double check that your coverage [report format](https://docs.codecov.io/docs/supported-report-formats) is supported.
 You can find a variety of examples for different programming languages and suggestions for respective testing tools in the [Codecov docs](https://docs.codecov.io/docs/supported-languages).

+To test Codecov and follow along with the next section, you can clone our [Codecov sample app](https://github.com/codefresh-contrib/codecov-sample-app).

 ## Create a Codecov Account